Bounds for multivariate residues and for the polynomials in the elimination theorem: Introduction

-For an equidimensional variety $X\subset \A_{\Q}^{n}$, we define its \emph{degree} and \emph{height}, denoted by $\deg(X)$ and by $\h(X)$, as the degree and the canonical height of its closure of its image with respect to the standard inclusion $\mathbb A_\Q^n \hookrightarrow \mathbb P^n_\Q$.
+The \emph{degree} and \emph{height} of the subvariety $X$, denoted by $\deg(X)$ and by $\h(X)$, are respectively defined as the degree and the canonical height of the closure of its image with respect to the standard inclusion $\mathbb A_\Q^n \hookrightarrow \mathbb P^n_\Q$.
 The degree and the height of an affine variety are measures of its geometric and arithmetic complexity, see for instance \cite[\S1.2]{KPS:sean} or \cite[\S 2.3]{DKS:hvmsaN} for more details.

+The following result corresponds to Theorem \ref{thm:10}, and bounds the numerator and denominators in the residue multi-sequence \eqref{defres1} in the most general situation considered in this paper.